Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: SOTA SAST Performance

 \myparagraph{Severity of Security Defects.} The severity of a security bug depends on its exploitability and the criticality of the underlying software~\cite{10.1145/2989238.2989239, 9825784}.
 Given the large number of defects, manually assessing exploitability is intractable.
-Instead, we use the OSSF criticality score (\sect{subsubsec:ossfcriticalityscore}) of the target repository to assess the severity of a bug. \fig{fig:cdf-bug-severity} shows the CDF of the severity of security defects.
-Specifically, a point $(x,y)$ on the line indicates $y$\% of the defects have severity less than or equal to $x$.
-50\% ($\sim$ 100) bugs have a severity score of more than 0.5, which represents high-severity repositories (\sect{subsubsec:ossfcriticalityscore}).
-Specifically, 40\% of bugs have a score of more than 0.6, representing vulnerabilities in critical repositories.
-For instance, we found an off-by-one error in \code{micropython/micropython} (\lst{lst:off-by-one-bug}) and a use-after-free in \code{apache/nuttx} (\lst{lst:useafterfreeinsensor}), a~\ac{RTOS} with a score of 0.69 -- both of these are critical projects.
+Instead, we use the OSSF criticality score (\sect{sec:Background-EMBOSS-OSSFCriticalityScore}) of the target repository to assess the severity of a bug. \fig{fig:cdf-bug-severity} shows the \ac{CCDF} of the severity of security defects.
+Specifically, a point $(x,y)$ on the line indicates $y$\% of the defects have severity greater than $x$.
+Approximately 50\% of bugs have a severity score of more than 0.5, which represents high-severity repositories (\sect{sec:Background-EMBOSS-OSSFCriticalityScore}).
+Specifically, \textasciitilde40\% of bugs have a score of more than 0.6, representing vulnerabilities in critical repositories.
+For instance, we found an arbitrary write vulnerability in \code{Mbed-TLS/mbedtls} (criticality score = 0.73, \lst{lst:unbounded-write-mbedtls}) and a use-after-free in \code{apache/nuttx} (criticality score = 0.69, \lst{lst:useafterfreeinsensor}); both of these are critical projects.

 \myparagraph{Common Types of Non-Security Defects.} These defects may not lead to security vulnerabilities but can cause functionality issues, undefined behavior, and compilation issues.
-For instance, the rule \code{cpp/missing-}\simplecode{return} detects non-void functions with no explicit return statement.
+For instance, the rule \simplecode{cpp/missing-return} detects non-void functions with no explicit return statement.
 This may result in undefined behavior during runtime~\cite{linearity_omitting_2010}.
-Similarly, the rule \code{cpp/}\simplecode{virtual}\code{-call-in-constructor} detects calls to virtual functions in a constructor.
-They may not resolve to the intended function~\cite{carnegie_mellon_university_oop50-cpp_2020}.
-We provide more details about the major types of \textit{non}-security defects in Appendix C of \extendedreport.
+Similarly, the rule \simplecode{cpp/virtual-call-in-constructor} detects calls to virtual functions in a constructor.
+This also could lead to undefined behavior as the object's virtual table may not be completely initialized~\cite{github_inc_virtual_2023}. \fig{fig:non-sec-bugs-per-rule} shows the top ten non-security defects along with the corresponding number of defects.